Elveman/VGTranslate3/README.md

 - [ ] Refactoring

 # Credits
-[This awesome person](https://gitlab.com/spherebeaker/vgtranslate) did most of the work.
+[This awesome person](https://gitlab.com/spherebeaker/vgtranslate) did most of the work developing the original VGTranslate.
 I'm just building on top of it.